 Buffalo quarterback Joe Licata does have a pretty good arm throwing for 699 yards and eight touchdowns.
 He's also thrown three beyond 20 yards.
 Baylor's secondary remembers him from the 2013 meeting when he threw at deep TD pass on the Bulls' first series.
 But Licata has also thrown four interceptions.

-The thinking here is that Howard will get matched against Buffalo's Ron Willoughby (6-4, 199).
+The pick-to-click forecast: The thinking here is that Howard will get matched against Buffalo's Ron Willoughby (6-4, 199).
 He's the leading receiver with 15 receptions for 187 yards and two TDs.
 My belief is that whatever Willoughby catches will be underneath.
 There could be one long one.
 But Howard continues to ply his trade in becoming a shutdown corner.

-3 tackles, 0.5 TFL, 1 PD, 1 PBU
+Projection: 3 tackles, 0.5 TFL, 1 PD, 1 PBU

 Game 2 projection (RB Johnny Jefferson)